Local structure of classical sequences, regular sequences, and dynamics: Bernoulli Numerators

 \begin{proof} The binomial expansion of~$(1+2^2)^{2^rm}$ shows that the two fractions are odd integers.
 Then a calculation shows that

 \end{proof}

-A primitive root~$\gamma_p$ modulo~$p\in\PP$ may have the property that~$p^2\divides\gamma_p^{p-1}-1$, which creates many difficulties in many different settings: In particular, such a primitive root is not primitive modulo~$p^2$ (see, for example, the work of Cohen~{\it{et al.}}~\cite{MR340202}).
-For the next result we note that it is however always possible to choose a primitive root so as to avoid this unpleasant possibility (for example, Ramesh and Gowtham showed that the reciprocal of a bad primitive root in this sense is a good one~\cite{MR4669234}).
+A primitive root~$\gamma_p$ modulo~$p\in\PP$ may have the property that~$p^2\divides\gamma_p^{p-1}-1$, which creates difficulties in many different settings: In particular, such a primitive root is not primitive modulo~$p^2$ (see, for example, the work of Cohen~{\it{et al.}}~\cite{MR340202}).
+However, if~$\gamma$ is a primitive root modulo~$p$ but not modulo~$p^2$ then the binomial expansion of~$(\gamma+mp)^{p-1}$ modulo~$p^2$ shows that~$\gamma+mp$ is a primitive root modulo~$p^2$ for any~$m$ not divisible by~$p$.

 \begin{lemma} Let~$\gamma_p>1$ be a primitive root modulo an odd prime~$p\in\PP$ with~$p^2\notdivides\gamma_p^{p-1}-1$ and let~$m,r\ge1$ satisfy~$p\notdivides m$.
 If~$n=\frac{p^r(p-1)m}{2}$ and~$k=\frac{n}{p}$ then~$\frac{\gamma_p^{2n}-1}{p^{r+1}}$ and~$\frac{\gamma_p^{2k}-1}{p^r}$ are integers not divisible by~$p$ and